The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

 Resiliency

 Too often resiliency is treated as an individual endeavor.
-While it is up to us personally to determine our physical and psychological needs, it is incumbent upon leadership to provide a sane, healthy and rewarding environment for employees to thrive – not struggle.
+While it is up to us personally to determine and manage our physical and psychological needs, it is incumbent upon leadership to provide a sane, healthy and rewarding environment for employees to thrive – not struggle.

 Unfortunately, much of the interest in developing greater resiliency in workers means – organizations want people to do more with less and rebound with less wear and tear in the process.
 Without question we’re living in an era where leadership – and even the nature of work is being redefined.
-While many critics would question the very survivability of “managers” in tomorrow’s workplace, they are here to stay for now.
-The reality is they play a vital role in the experience and success of work.
-Survey data supports the theory that a leading factor influencing employee engagement are relationships.

 Gallup CEO Jim Clifton sums it up perfectly, “Here’s something they’ll probably never teach you in business school: The single biggest decision you make in your job-bigger than all of the rest – is who you name manager.
 When you name the wrong person manager – nothing fixes that bad decision.
 Not compensation, not benefits – nothing.”